Last update 27 October 2019

 15.11.79

-Damaged during windstorm Bankstown when struck by Twin Pioneer 9M-ARU parked alongside
+Damaged during a thunderstorm at Bankstown when winds moved Twin Pioneer 9M-ARU parked alongside whuich struck

 79-88